a-water/CleanSlate/README.md

 # CleanSlate
 An OS X app that allows you to show/hide your desktop items with a single click!
+I was only able to test on 10.10 Yosemite, if anyone has issues on any previous version of OS X let me know.

 # How it works
 This app is basically a wrapper around the terminal command "defaults write com.apple.finder CreateDesktop".